hacklabr/timtec-php-env/README.md

-This repository contains a Vagrantfile for building a development VM, a Dockerfile to setup the docker container with a fully functional PHP environment and a Django web application that is responsible for an API to manage the containers / environments.
+This repository contains a Vagrantfile for building a development VM, a Dockerfile to setup the docker container with a fully functional PHP environment and a importd/python web application that is responsible for an API to manage the containers / environments.

 Dockerfile
 ==========